mcarmstrong14/mcarmstrong14.github.io/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Testing #

+- Ingredient A
+- B
+- C

+1. Step 1
+2. Step 2 **This is important**
+3. Step 3

+Notes:
+- Don't forget ...
+- Try not to ...

 ```markdown
 Syntax highlighted code block